How long do Solar Panels last?

 What Causes Degradation?

-The local climate is by far the biggest factor in the lifespan of silicon-based solar panels.
+The local climate is by far the biggest factor in silicon-based solar panel lifespan.
 High temperatures, rapid temperature cycling and high relative humidity all have an effect, though the exact effect changes depending on the technology used.

 #1 High Temperatures